GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/advanced-projectile/details.md

 Control how a projectile moves including speed, acceleration, distance, and lifetime.

-Tips:
+## Simulate a rocket
+A rocket can be simulated with:

-- To simulate a rocket, use a starting speed of 0 and a positive acceleration (max speed may also be used)
+- a starting speed of 0
+- a positive acceleration

+!!! tip
+   A max speed may also be defined to avoid the projectile to go too fast.
 - To simulate a hand grenade, use a high starting speed, a negative acceleration, and a non-zero lifetime
 - If the object is not moving, acceleration will be towards the direction it is facing
 - If the object is moving, acceleration will be in the direction the object is moving